pete-lawson/computational-chasm-workshop/README.md

 # Johns Hopkins Computational Chasm Workshop
-Workshop materials including two Jupyter notebook, one with slides, and one for an interactive visualization demonstration, for the __Crossing the Computational Chasm - Infrastructure Agnostic Data Visualization using Jupyter Notebooks__ presented at Johns Hopkins University September 1st, 2020.
+Workshop materials and additional resources for the __Crossing the Computational Chasm - Infrastructure Agnostic Data Visualization using Jupyter Notebooks__ workshop presented at Johns Hopkins University September 1st, 2020.

 ### Slides for the Workshop